jedp/oakland_pm/README.rst

 Oakland:PM
 ==========

-A mobile appication for connecting with after-school enrichment programs
+A mobile application for connecting with after-school enrichment programs

 What We Are Building
 --------------------